covyDC/mta_water_delivery/TESTING_GUIDE.md

 1. Click "Assigned" tab
 2. Shows deliveries assigned to this driver
 3. Shows: Customer name, address, gallons, payment type
-4. Click delivery card to see full details
+4. Click delivery card to see full details.
+Assigned deliveries and the pre-confirm dialog now show expanded customer contact information (name, email, phone, address) and an itemized list of items in the order when available.

 #### Step 4: Start Delivery
 1. From assigned delivery, click popup menu